hockinghills/pluggedin-mcp-proxy/CONTRIBUTING.md

 - [MCP-Specific Guidelines](#mcp-specific-guidelines)
 - [Performance Considerations](#performance-considerations)

+## Why This Matters

+The MCP Proxy is the guardian at the crossroads - it ensures that:
+- **Data flows securely** between AI models and your tools
+- **Performance stays blazing fast** even at massive scale
+- **Privacy is preserved** through intelligent routing
+- **Control remains with users** through transparent operations

 ## Project Overview

 The Plugged.in MCP Proxy (`pluggedin-mcp`) is a TypeScript-based Model Context Protocol proxy server that provides a unified interface for MCP clients.
-It works in conjunction with the main Plugged.in application (`pluggedin-app`) to enable seamless MCP server management and social features.
+It's the critical infrastructure that transforms chaos into order, enabling:

 ### Key Features
-- Unified MCP server interface
+- **Unified MCP server interface**: One connection, infinite possibilities
-- Progressive server initialization
+- **Progressive server initialization**: Resilient connections that never block
-- Built-in notification system
+- **Built-in notification system**: Real-time awareness of AI activities
-- Security sandboxing for STDIO servers
+- **Security sandboxing**: STDIO servers run in isolated environments
-- Lightweight Docker deployment
+- **Lightweight Docker deployment**: Optimized for edge and cloud
-- RAG integration support
+- **RAG integration support**: Seamless document intelligence

 ### Tech Stack
 - **Runtime**: Node.js 20+